 Snaking its way south along the western heel of the Alaska Range, the Prince William Sound (PWS) shoreline is broken by bay after bay and miles upon miles of rugged beaches.
 The bays mostly back up into enormous glaciated valleys and in the forested terrain separating the glaciers from the salt, small coastal streams deliver melt water to the sea.
-Many of these rivers have bountiful runs of several species of salmon, especially coho.
+Many of these rivers have bountiful runs of several species of salmon, especially coho, which make for a great Prince William Sound fishing experience.
 Others do not.
 Some of the rivers are in such close proximity of their natal glacier; they are too cold to support salmon.
 Those with lakes between them and the retreating ice fields are able to maintain the right water temperatures and huge tide water returns of salmon are the piscatorial reward.

-Surf fishing on a remote Alaska beach can be a very physical and daunting endeavor.
+Surf fishing on a remote Alaska beach can be a very physical and daunting endeavor without an experienced Alaska Fishing guide.
 Even the smaller swells are powerful enough to knock you over and trying to cast above the waves without getting nailed is tricky.
-There are a number of different methods one can utilize from the beach.
+There are a number of different methods one can utilize from the beach during their fly-out halibut experience.
 First, is to fly cast.
 By far this is the most technical and difficult method, although experienced fly casters will get plenty of second chances at the fish and will find the unique casting environment a welcome challenge.
 Long double handled spey rods deliver a distinct casting advantage in the breaking surf and prove very effective as one pursues schools of dorsaling coho just offshore.

 Another method which proves equally effective to the fly rod is a conventional spinning outfit armed with a bladed spinner or even a bobber and eggs.
 These awaiting salmon are the antithesis of aggressive, and method or means seems secondary to simply getting something in their face to chew on.
 The strikes and runs are all that you’d expect from a fish taken in the salt water, and landing them in a breaking wave onto the beach is surreal.

-For a day of beauty and a very unique fishing experience, this late fall fly out option is tough to beat.
-The flight to Prince William Sound gives you a birds eye view of the entire Kenai River drainage and takes you through the very scenic Kenai Range.
+For a day of beauty and a very unique fishing experience, this late fall fly-out Alaska fishing trip is tough to beat.
+The flight to Prince William Sound fishing gives you a bird’s eye view of the entire Kenai River drainage and takes you through the very scenic Kenai mountain range.
 You will see infinite glaciers and marvel at the steep, mountainous terrain.
 In less than an hour, this amazing flight will lead you to one of the most unique fishing experiences in all of Alaska…surfing for silvers!